lawwu/ggtech/README.md

-# ggplot2 tech themes, scales, and geoms
+# ggplot2 tech themes, scales, and geoms with a Payoff flavor